ShadrachAroni/UniStay/README.md

 Node.js
 Icons made by Freepik from Flaticon
 ## Contact Information:
-For questions or feedback, please open an issue on GitHub or contact us at support@studentaccommodationhub.com.
+For questions or feedback, please open an issue on GitHub or contact us at [shadrach.aroni@strathmore.edu] or [tracey.munyagia@strathmore.edu]

 ```
 UniStay